Critical Thinking Skills in the Food Industry: How to Build Them and Impress Employers

 - Quality Assurance: What risks or compliance issues might they flag?

 You can even use AI to generate a list of perspectives or questions to consider (just make sure you do the actual thinking yourself or you’ve rather defeated the purpose!).
-A mind map is a great tool for organising these viewpoints too.
+A mind map is a great tool for organizing these viewpoints too.

 And honestly?
 Listening to podcasts with different takes on the same issue is another low-effort high-return habit.
 It doesn’t even have to be food-related.
 I am all ears for recommendations if you have any!

-How to Show Employers You’ve Got It
+How to Show Employers Your Critical Thinking Skills

 Here’s the part most students miss.